k3d-io/k3d/docs/usage/guides/registries.md

 ## Registries configuration file

-You can add registries by specifying them in a `registries.yaml` and mounting them at creation time:
+You can add registries by specifying them in a `registries.yaml` and referencing it at creation time:
-`#!bash k3d cluster create mycluster --volume "/home/YOU/my-registries.yaml:/etc/rancher/k3s/registries.yaml"`.
+`#!bash k3d cluster create mycluster --registry-config "/home/YOU/my-registries.yaml"`.

+???
+Tip "Pre v4.0.0 solution"
+    Before we added the `--registry-config` flag in k3d v4.0.0, you had to bind-mount the file to the correct location: `--volume "/home/YOU/my-registries.yaml:/etc/rancher/k3s/registries.yaml"`

 This file is a regular [k3s registries configuration file](https://rancher.com/docs/k3s/latest/en/installation/private-registry/), and looks like this: